sowole-aims/dlbc-data-science-academy/about.md

 ## Lectures

-- **Schedule:** Lectures will be held every [day and time] via [platform].
+- **Schedule:** Lectures will be held every fortnight.
+We will also set up peer-to-peer group studies (to be determined).
 Please consult the course calendar for specific dates and times.
-- **Format:** Lectures will be delivered through a combination of live presentations, video recordings, and interactive discussions.
+- **Format:** Lectures will be delivered through a combination of presentations, videos, and interactive discussions.
-- **Attendance:** Attendance is highly encouraged, but recordings of all lectures will be available for those who cannot attend live.
+- **Attendance:** Attendance is highly encouraged, but resources of all lectures will be made available on the course website for those who cannot attend and can self learn.

 ## Resources